paradisec-archive/digitising_manuscripts/index.md

     * Set "Number of Digits" to 3, This will accommodate items with 999 pages.
 If there are under one hundred pages, use 2 digits.
 If over a thousand pages, use 4 digits.
 This will help with the ordering in PARADISEC collections and is just good practice.
     * Set "Start" to 1 at when you begin photographing each new item (otherwise it will just continue counting from whatever was shot in the previous session)
 8. Fix the position the item using the Live view window.
 Use the black card stok paper provided as a background and to cover the page that is not the target page.
 9. Set lighting by double-clicking on the relevant icon in the settings window.
 The lamp symbol (indicating tungsten lighting) should show the light bulb.
+This is the best light setting for our studio.

 <p align="center">
   <img width="200" src="images/imgcap-EOS-settings-light.jpg">